-Options exist for an additional eight DDE keystations, and for up to eight RS-232-C/V.24 device connections.
+Options exist for an additional eight DDE keystations.

-LANGUAGES: To enable the user to develop application programs, compilers for the following standard languages are available with ME29: Cobol, RPG2, Fortran, Basic, Algol, and PLAN.
+LANGUAGES: To enable the user to develop application programs, compilers for the following standard languages are available with ME29; Cobol, RPG2, Fortran, Basic, Algol and PLAN.

 COBOL: Two types of Cobol compilers are offered for ICL ME29 systems: the 2903/1900 compiler and an ICL Range Standard Cobol compiler.
 Source conversion to Range Cobol proceeds through a conversion utility.
-Available Cobol options are a Cobol preprocessor, a data name cross reference, a Cobol library routine, and a Cobol disk sort.
-Range Cobol provides for portability from DME (24-bit mode) to VME (32-bit mode) systems.
+Available Cobol options are a Cobol preprocessor, a data name cross reference, a Cobol library routine and a Cobol disk sort.
+The new Range Cobol provides for portability from DME (24-bit mode) to VME (32-bit mode) systems.
 It is largely compatible with the C2 compilers used for VME systems.
-A TME version of the Cobol Interactive Testing System (ITS) is available to run on the ME29.